fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 Here’s what I’m using:

-- allow basic, narrow, non-resized images by default, because ocassionally you need them
+- allow basic, fixed-size, narrow images by default, because ocassionally you need them
 - max-width by default, because I can see no reason not to
 - when I know an image’s dimensions in advance (for example when it’s not hosted elsewhere, or not within a grid of uneven photos) I’ll add the HTML size attributes
 - ?? class that applies width: 100% and height: auto ??